chipsalliance/chisel/docs/src/cookbooks/boringutils.md

 ### Non-hierarchical Boring

-Non-hierarchical boring involves connections from sources to sinks that cannot see each other.
-Here, `x` is described as a source and given a name, `uniqueId`, and `y` is described as a sink with the same name.
+Non-hierarchical boring involves connections from sources to sinks that cannot both be referenced within the same module.
+In this example, we build up a source and sink pair called `uniqueId`.
+`x` is described as a source and associated with the name `uniqueId`, and `y` is described as a sink with the same name.
 This is equivalent to the hierarchical boring example above, but requires no modifications to `Top`.

 ```scala mdoc:reset
 import chisel3._
 import chisel3.util.experimental._